 Statement of Financial Position.
-The following table provides a summary of assets, liabilities and net assets as of June 30, for the fiscal years ended June 30, 2015 through 2019.
+Following is a summary of assets, liabilities and net assets as of June 30, for the fiscal years ended June 30, 2015 through 2019.
 In fiscal year 2019, the University adopted Accounting Standard Update (ASU) 2016-14, presentation of financial statements for Not-For-Profit Entities.
 The most significant change reduced net asset classes from three classifications (unrestricted, temporarily restricted and permanently unrestricted) to two (without donor restrictions and with donor restrictions).